kyverno/KDP/proposals/cleanup.md

         iii.
 Must allow alteration after the fact iv.
 Must allow deletion to cancel the future clean-up action
         v.
-Must provide mechanism by which cluster operator (Kyverno CLI) can query across a cluster and return all resources which will be cleaned up
-    b. cleanup.kyverno.io/expires
-        i.
-Must support absolute time in future in at least one standardized time format (ISO 8601 recommended) ii.
-Must allow both assignment to new (incoming) resources as well as assignment to existing resources iii.
-Must allow alteration after the fact iv.
-Must allow deletion to cancel the future clean-up action
+Must provide mechanism by which cluster operator (Kyverno CLI) can query across a cluster and return all resources which will be cleaned up vi.
+Must support absolute time in future in at least one standardized time format (ISO 8601 recommended) vii.
+Must allow both assignment to new (incoming) resources as well as assignment to existing resources viii.
+Must allow deletion to cancel the future clean-up action ix.
+Must allow alteration after the fact
-        v.
-Must provide mechanism by which cluster operator (Kyverno CLI) can query across a cluster and return all resources which will be cleaned up
     c.
 General:
         i.
 Must log clean-up of any and all resources in, minimally, the Kyverno log ii.
 Must support clean-up of both Namespaced and cluster-scoped resources (including custom)